 This gluten-free pumpkin loaf is perfectly tender and moist and is naturally vegan-friendly.
 It’s loaded with real pumpkin flavor and plenty of pumpkin spice and is incredibly easy to make!
-Pack it in lunches, spread it with cream cheese for breakfast or serve it with tea for the perfect fall snack.
+Pack this easy pumpkin bread in lunches, spread it with cream cheese for breakfast or serve it with tea for the perfect holiday season snack.

 Best Gluten-Free Pumpkin Bread Recipe

 What makes this gluten-free version of classic pumpkin bread the best?
 Well, for starters, its super easy to make and doesn’t require any special equipment, simply a whisk and 2 mixing bowls (but you can get by with just one bowl too).
 It tastes just like traditional pumpkin bread with a moist, soft and squishy texture and perfect blend of warming fall spices like cinnamon, clove, allspice, ginger and nutmeg.

 This pumpkin bread recipe can easily be made vegan as it already egg-free and doesn’t need any egg-replacers.
 If you’re thinking “how?”, well, for dense quick breads like this and banana bread for example, they are already made with ingredients that are naturally binding.
 Flours and starches are binders and thickeners.
 Pumpkin and banana for that matter also thicken and bind.
 I’ve tested this with flax eggs and it was too gummy.
 I’ve tested it with a 1-to-1 gluten free flour blend containing xantham gum and again it was too gummy.
 It really doesn’t need eggs or gums to get that perfect texture.
 That said, if you want to add eggs to this, feel free.
 Eggs will add richness and increase the fluffiness of the final loaf.